dcmwijaya/Aquaponic-pH-Control-Monitoring-with-Type-2-Fuzzy-Method-Based-on-IoT-Bot/README.md

 <br><br>

 ## Calibration of pH Sensor
 The pH sensor can be calibrated using the results of a linear regression calculation.
-The linear regression equation used in this project can be seen as follows.
+You can see the linear regression equation as follows.

 <table>
    <tr>